open-ce/open-ce/README.md

 ./open-ce/open_ce/open-ce build env https://raw.githubusercontent.com/open-ce/open-ce-environments/main/envs/opence-env.yaml
 ```

-#### Building within a docker container
+#### Building within a container

-Passing the `--docker_build` argument to the `open-ce build env` command will create a docker image and perform the actual build inside of a container based on that image.
+Passing the `--container_build` argument to the `open-ce build env` command will create a container image and perform the actual build inside of a container based on that image.
 This will provide a "clean" environment for the builds and make builds more system independent.
 It is recommended to build with this option as opposed to running on a bare metal machine.
-The `--docker_build` command does not currently work with `podman`.
-For more information on the `--docker_build` option, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md#open-ce-build-env-sub-command).
+For more information on the `--container_build` option, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md#open-ce-build-env-sub-command).

 ### Building a Single Feedstock